pwambui2020/News-api/README.md

 Incase of any issues please make a pull request and or raise an issue and I will take care of it.

 License
-MIT LICENSE Copyright (c) 2020 PPAULYNE WAMBUI
+MIT LICENSE Copyright (c) 2020 PAULYNE WAMBUI